-UPDATE 1-German two-year bond yields at six-week low on Fed inflation caution
+UPDATE 2-Germany's two-year bond yield hits six-week low on Fed inflation caution

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by Dhara Ranasinghe; editing by Catherine Evans and Alexander Smith
+Reporting by Dhara Ranasinghe; editing by Larry King